 In August of 1864, Lieutenant General Ulysses S. Grant stayed with the Thomas family and used their home to hold a "council of war."
 During that meeting, Grant confirmed with General Phil Sheridan a plan to secure and destroy Confederate resistance in the Shenandoah; a plan that Sheridan carried out in the fall of 1864.

 After the Civil War ended, the Thomas Farm returned to its previous prosperity; in fact, by 1868 the farm had sufficiently recovered to serve as the setting for 21-year-old Alice Thomas' wedding.
 C. K. Thomas died in 1889; his obituary described him as a "gentleman of pleasant manners" and remarked that "his beautiful home was noted for its hospitality and delightful social entertainments."
 The farm remained in the Thomas family until 1910.
-It was acquired by the National Park Service in 2001, and is currently subject to a life estate.
+It was acquired by the National Park Service in 2001, and today the Thomas House is home to the park headquarters.

 View historic photographs in our Thomas Farm album.